kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 [Back to the list of dimensions](../taxonomy.md)
 # BUSINESS PERFORMANCE
-Business performance dimension groups work satisfaction factors related to employees satisfaction from working in an organization that is able to manage its customers, products, markets, financials and workforce with good results.
+Business performance dimension groups work satisfaction factors related to employees’ satisfaction working in an organization that successfully manages its customers, products, markets, financials and workforce.

 ## FINANCIALS
-Working for a financially stable organization that is ready to invest money when needed, has a sound perspective for the future and keeps growing in a way that is comfortable for employees.
+Working for a financially stable organization that readily invests money when necessary, has a sound perspective for the future and keeps growing in a way with which employees are comfortable.

 ### BUSINESS GROWTH STAGNATION
-> Organization is perceived as not growing fast enough and suffering from stagnant growth.
-It might have a hard time getting new business opportunities, gaining market share, or expanding its operations.
-Organization could also be suffering from slow business growth due to their inability to develop new products or services that would attract more customers.
+> Employees perceive organization as not growing quickly enough and is not finding new business opportunities, increasing market share, or expanding operations.
+Slow growth may result from inability to develop new products or services.

 __Exemplary statements reported by employees:__